The eternal debate — iPhone or Samsung?

 | Galaxy A55 | 13,000 RSD | iPhone 14 | 7,500 RSD |

 Winner: iPhone (with an In-Cell screen).
 But note — In-Cell is LCD, while the Samsung A series uses AMOLED.
-The comparison is not entirely fair because you get a different screen quality.
+The comparison isn't entirely fair, since you're getting a different screen quality.

 Premium phones: Galaxy S series vs iPhone Pro